scalable-arch/ECC-exercise/02_Application/02_DDR5_ODECC_RLECC/README.md

 # To do
 - Fill in the **error_correction_oecc, error_correction_recc** function
 - You just need to fill in 2 parts labeled "Fill your code here!!"
-- You are free to modify the H_Matrix_OECC.txt and H_Matrix_RECC.txt files
-- If there's an error, decode it.
+- Function input: codeword (136bit for OD-ECC, 80bit for RL-ECC)
+- Function content: Execute ECC on the codeword to implement error detection or correction of the codeword
+- Function output: Return error information (NE/CE/DUE)

 # Getting Started
 - $ make clean